bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Ex - when we write `throw foo;`, it returns a completion record with [[Type]] = 'throw', [[Value]] = foo.
 Similarly, when we write a return statement, the return value is stored within this field.

 c. [[Target]] - This is a lesser used construct.
-If y
+If you remember, continue and throw statements have a optional label - like `break `
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3Njc5Mzc4NywtMTIzNjYzNjQ3MSwxMj
+eyJoaXN0b3J5IjpbNzIzNTk1NTcyLC0xMjM2NjM2NDcxLDEyMT
-EyMjM4MTcxLC0xMDAxMzU4NjkzLC01MzQ1NDQ2MzJdfQ==
+IyMzgxNzEsLTEwMDEzNTg2OTMsLTUzNDU0NDYzMl19
 -->